 Cyber crooks are infecting popular mobile platforms through malicious applications and, unfortunately, no mobile platform is immune from the destruction it can cause.
 Although some form of malware has been found in all popular operating systems, the majority of them are now being found in the Android market.

 Android’s open source software is something that gives the platform great appeal, but it is also the basis of its vulnerability.
 Users may enjoy the freedom to acquire apps both inside and outside the Android Market, but it doesn’t come without risk.
-The Android Market allows developers to upload apps without first running through an established screening process like one that you might find at Apple’s App Store or when using RIM’s application for BlackBerry.
+The Android Market lets developers upload apps without first running through an established screening process like one that you might find at Apple’s App Store or when using RIM’s application for BlackBerry.
 As a result, Google detected more than 50 malicious apps within the Android Market, downloaded to approximately 260,000 Android mobile devices.
 (Google later remedied the infections remotely via an auto installed software update.)
-However, more malicious apps continue to be found, the brunt of which are in the Android market.
+However, more malicious apps continue to be found, many within the Android market.

-While Google’s remote “kill switch” might have been effective at removing the rogue apps, it was reactionary in nature and not a permanent solution to the underlying security problem.
+While Google’s remote “kill switch” might have been effective at removing the rogue apps, it was reactionary, not a permanent solution to the underlying security problem.
 What’s more, human nature is typically the weakest link in security.
 Many of the dangers surrounding malicious apps can be avoided with more scrutiny placed on apps from the start.